 As stated previously, inactive gopher tortoise burrows were noted in the vicinity of HLZ-3.
-Therefore, although eastern indigo snakes may be found in the general vicinity, or the periphery of HLZ-3, potential occurrence within HLZ-3 is considered occasional and transitory.
+Therefore, although eastern indigo snakes may be found in the general vicinity or the periphery of HLZ-3, potential occurrence within HLZ-3 is considered occasional and transitory.
 In addition, the likelihood of occurrence is low, as GADNR does not indicate documented occurrences of the eastern indigo snake within the USGS topographic quarter quadrangles for HLZ-3.
 No gopher tortoise burrows are anticipated to occur within the maintained areas of the HLZ.
 Should tortoises or active burrows be observed within the HLZ, Moody AFB would survey and coordinate with GADNR to relocate captured gopher tortoise either to state-owned property or to private property with conservation easements.
+Indigo snake and gopher tortoise educational materials would be provided to troops training at the HLZs as an additional protection measure.

-The potential impacts to vegetation and wildlife from the Proposed Action at HLZ-3, including aircraft usage, munitions usage, and ground training and would be the same as those described above for HLZ-1.
+The potential impacts to vegetation and wildlife from the Proposed Action at HLZ-3, including aircraft usage, munitions usage, and ground training, would be the same as those described above for HLZ-1.

 Under the No Action Alternative, the HLZs would not be established.
 There would be no associated impacts to vegetation, wildlife, or protected species.
-There would be no change relative to existing conditions, and thus no significant impacts to biological resources as a result of the No Action Alternative.
+There would be no change relative to existing conditions, and thus, no significant impacts to biological resources as a result of the No Action Alternative.